Saqlain-qark/Saqlain-qark/README.md

 # Hi there, I'm Saqlain 👋

-I'm a software engineer with a passion for building creative solutions.
-I specialize in web development and have experience with a variety of programming languages and technologies.
+I'm an aspiring software engineer with a passion for building creative solutions.
+I am currently focusing in web development and have experience with a variety of programming languages and technologies.
 I'm always learning and exploring new ideas to improve my skills and contribute to the community.

 ## 🔭 My Work